threekeytherapy/brand/brand-research/index.md

 # Brand research

-Contains the preparatory research to define my brand
+Preparation done before working with a designer

+Includes:
-* initial work around the general direction
+* initial considerations about the desired brand
-* long list of possible names
+* a long list of possible names
-* user research around the typical clients
+* user research to document the typical clients and requests
-* some notes on corporate-centric path
+* some notes on an alternative corporate-centric path

 As easter egg: [first ever brand concept](first-ever-concept.pdf) I made for myself